Last updated 23rd March, 2025

 This will involve everything including painting the walls, laying down the flooring, placing furniture and adding the finishing touches to the extension.

 Flatpack extensions are pre-constructed and installed by professionals, as they involve complex design, planning, construction and installation.
-The actual fitting itself involves the use of a crane or to lift the extension into place.
+The actual fitting itself involves the use of a crane to lift the extension into place.

 You can, of course, hire a mobile crane for around £380 a day.
-However, you would need a license to operate it as it classified as dangerous equipment, so you’re best leaving it to the professionals.
+However, you would need a license to operate it as it is classified as dangerous equipment, so you’re best leaving it to the professionals.

 DIY enthusiasts can get involved in the decorating process.
 For example, if you want to paint your walls you will need to buy the paint of your choice, along with the following equipment: